Section-wise Syllabus for MCAT

 MCAT Syllabus for Biological Sciences

 It also consists of a passage, followed by questions based on it.
 Some questions appear independent of each other.
 It tests your basic knowledge of Biology and Chemistry by their application in finding a solution to problems.
 The biology topics covered include cell division, different systems of the body, enzymatic activity, viruses etc. Organic chemistry topics include nomenclature, stereochemistry, spectroscopy, hydrocarbons, amino acids and proteins, hydrolysis and dehydration etc. Biological Sciences section also contains about 7-sets of passages followed by 4-7 questions.
 Around 13 questions appear in this section which are direct questions followed by their answer choices.
 It also contains a total of 52 questions.
-MCAT Syllabus is designed to test the basic concepts that you have learned till your undergraduate study programs.
-MCAT syllabus does not include concepts of a higher course.
+Syllabus of MCAT is designed to test the basic concepts that you have learned till your undergraduate study programs.
+It does not include concepts of a higher course.

 Terms and Conditions